veit/jupyter-tutorial/docs/dashboards/voila/templating.rst

     import ipyvuetify as v

-Then you can create a layout, e.g. with:
+Then you can create a layout, for example with:

 .. code-block:: python